Europe is feeling the political shockwaves from the US Supreme Court’s reversal of women’s reproductive rights.

 There has been a major pushback against women’s rights in one European country in recent years, with Poland enforcing a near-total ban on abortions in January 2021.

-The country’s constitutional court ruled that abortion on grounds of "severe and irreversible fetal defect or incurable illness that threatens the fetus' life" was unconstitutional.
+The country’s constitutional court ruled that abortion on grounds of "severe and irreversible foetal defect or incurable illness that threatens the foetus' life" was unconstitutional.

 This was the basis for more than 90 percent of the approximately 1,000 legal abortions performed in the country each year, according to Human Rights Watch.

 The ruling has been widely condemned as an attack on fundamental rights, with both the European Court of Human Rights and the European Commission stating it did not meet fair trial requirements due to a lack of independence from the government.

 That ruling came as the COVID-19 pandemic restrictions made travel for abortions - which is what many women still have to do in certain parts of Europe - almost impossible.